Bulgaria - Country Commercial Guide

 U.S. companies face stiff competition from EU producers in the snack food sector.
 Snack foods generally are sourced from other EU member states or are produced locally as the result of foreign direct investment (FDI).
 Bulgaria does not have a tradition of producing or consuming high-quality and/or price-competitive snack foods.
 Consumption, however, has been growing, thanks to changing consumer tastes resulting from foreign travel, marketing by snack foods companies, rising incomes, and expanding tourism.

-Bulgaria’s imports of snack foods in 2021 reached a new record at USD 228 million or 23 percent more than in 2020.
-Germany, Poland and Romania were the main competitors on this market, followed by Italy, and Greece (Source: BICO Baked Snack Foods, Trade Data Monitor).
-In the first four months of 2022, these imports grew 14 percent.
+Bulgaria’s imports of snack foods in 2022 increased to USD 219 million, 19 percent more than in 2021.
+Germany, Poland, and Romania were the main competitors, followed by Italy, and Greece (Source: BICO Baked Snack Foods, Trade Data Monitor).
+In the first five months of 2023, these imports grew 35 percent.

 • Local production of confectionery products continues to grow as a result of investment by EU-based companies.